 - Psymon Stark of the SSX series.
 Each of his tattoos are designed by him first, and they all tell a story and carry a deep personal meaning, at least according to DJ Atomika; Of course, you don't get to see many of his tattoos (he's a freaking pro snowboarder, you can't blame him for bundling up), but still.

 - Runners in Mirror's Edge all have distinct tattoos (including Faith, the player character).

-- Lilith from Borderlands has a large blue tatoo running across her chest.
+- Lilith from Borderlands has a large blue tattoo running across her chest.
 This tattoo most likely serves as an indicator that she's a Siren, and also draws attention to her, erm, assets.
-Commandant Steele has a similar tattoo.
+Commandant Steele and Maya have similar tattoos.

 - In The Bouncer, you learn through text crawls that Koh Leifoh got his tattoos from the government, as part of an attempt to better blend in with the denizens of Dog Street.
 He pretty much hates them but sees them as a necessary evil to get the mission done.

 - Jack in Mass Effect 2 has a lot of tattoos.
 Some are for prisons she's been in, some are for kills (good ones), some are for things she's lost (those aren't your business), and some are there because, well, why not?
 This becomes amusing (relatively, anyway), when you look closely and realise that many of the tattoos on her arms are her different looks in the official Mass Effect concept art.
 She also has a very plausible reason for all the tattoos; the symptoms of the psychological disorder known as Rape Trauma Syndrome often include getting tattoos to reassert control over one's own flesh, and Jack has a ridiculously Dark and Troubled Past.

 - The bahmi in Rift are stated to cover their skin with Power Tattoos to commemorate their accomplishments.
 Unfortunately, player characters are somewhat limited in that regard.